Requirements for Applying to our

 - If you have completed a bachelor’s degree, we do not need your high school transcript.

-- For applicants from the United Kingdom, the equivalent of a high school transcript is a GCSE.
+- For applicants from the United Kingdom, the equivalent of a high school transcript is your GCSE results.

 - Do not submit personal diplomas or original copies of records that cannot be replaced.